-This course is intended for students who have satisfied the matrice quirements but who do not look forward to a college degree to continue the student's education in such fundamentally branches as English-especially in its application to the ments of everyday life-Arithmetic, Modern History and World and to supplement these by such a course of studies as will life in the Business World.
+This course is intended for students who have satisfied the matriulation requirements but who do not look forward to a college degrad

+It aims to continue the student's education in such fundament important branches as English-especially in its application to the requirements of everyday life-Arithmetic; Modern History and World Affairs, and to supplement these by such a course of studies as we equip for life in the Business World.

-The course extends over a period of two years and, on its success-
+The course extends over a period of two years and, on its succestful completion, a diploma is awarded.